-Supply far exceeds demand, as evidenced by the fact that the original developers are giving away huge freebies just for people to listen to pitches.
-An individual can't possibly compete on that level with developers!
-Add that to the fact that you can't easily research how similar units are selling, as you would in traditional real estate, and you'll find you're in a very bad situation.
-This is the perfect buyer's market.
+Supply far exceeds demand, as evidenced by how the original developers are giving away huge freebies just for people to listen to pitches.
+An individual can’t possibly compete on that level with developers!
+Add that to how you can’t easily research how similar units are selling, as you would in traditional real estate, and you’ll find you’re in a very bad situation.
+This is the perfect buyer’s market.
 That means if you want a timeshare, buy it used!

 How can I buy it used?

 If they lose a lot of value and are hard to sell, can’t you take advantage of it by buying them on the secondary market?
 Yes!